 - Sodium Sync.
 This provides bandwidth-efficient directory synchronization operating over messaging using M-Switch.

 - M-Link.
-This provides XMPP real time chat and group communication over STANAG 5066.
+M-Link products provide XMPP real time chat and group communication over STANAG 5066.

 - Icon PEP.
 This future product will provide optimized TCP and UDP operation for other applications over STANAG 5066.